Teaching Kids About Charitable Giving Starts at Home

 Sponsoring Other Children At School

 When Jackson came home from school with a slip that said his teacher needed $25 for a trip, I immediately knew there would be children who couldn’t afford that $25.
 As a working mom, I think it’s important to set aside some of my paycheck to help those who need it more.
-With three kids in elementary school this year, I decided to do this for one kid in each of their classes.
+I decided to do this for one kid in each of their classes.
 Growing up, I had plenty of other moms who supported me, so it feels great to pay it forward.
-This not only shows my children where my priorities are, it also sets an expectation for what they should be doing one day as parents.
+This not only shows my children where my priorities are, but it also sets an expectation for what they should be doing one day as parents.

 Paying Gifts Forward

-This past Easter, I wanted to try something different.
+Last Easter, I wanted to try something different.
 Instead of making Easter Baskets for just my kids, I had my children make four baskets for kids in foster care.
 And luckily, Apple Park donated the cutest organic bunnies for my efforts.
 Finding a charity you hold close to your heart is a great first step.
-As you may or may not know, the month of May is “National Foster Care Month”, and with over 3000 kids in San Diego in foster care, I feel compelled to help.
-This month, many San Diego restaurants are also giving back to support those in foster care by contributing some of their proceeds to Promises 2 Kids, a fantastic organization that responds to the needs of foster children.
+As you may or may not know, the month of May is “National Foster Care Month.”
+And with over 3,000 kids in San Diego in foster care, I feel compelled to help.
+In May, many San Diego restaurants are also giving back to support those in foster care by contributing some of their proceeds to Promises 2 Kids, a fantastic organization that responds to the needs of foster children.
 Now when we go out to dinner, I make sure we are going to one of these supporting restaurants.

 Some Ideas From My Community

-Last month, I reached out to my citygirlgonemom.com community to ask how you all are involving your kids in charitable giving.
+Previously, I reached out to my citygirlgonemom.com community to ask how all of you are involving your kids in charitable giving.
 I had an overwhelming positive response with some very cool ideas.
 Check them out:

 1. Amanda from Norfolk Virginia suggested the Roc Solid Foundation to help build backyard play sets for kids with Cancer.
 She also recommended the Semper Fi Fund that helps wounded and critically ill service members and their families.
 And another one that may sound familiar is the Ronald McDonald House (RMHC).
 I actually have a friend who chose to volunteer at the Ronald McDonald House in lieu of having a bridal shower.
 The girls all did it together, and it made for an awesome afternoon community service and celebration.